Glossary of Terms

 Behaviour Support Specialist - A professional (teacher/school psychologist/other) who has been specially trained to provide services and support to students with behaviour disorders.

-Career Exploration Program (CEP) - refers to a unique learning opportunity for students entering Grade 10 in six high schools within the Chignecto-Central Regional School Board.
+Career Exploration Program (CEP) - refers to a unique learning opportunity for students entering Grade 10 in six high schools within the Chignecto-Central Regional Centre for Education.
 Students experience a combination of academic courses, hands-on elective courses, and Co-operative Education opportunities.…

 Co-ordinator of Student Services - The regional administrator responsible for providing leadership and co-ordination to all aspects of programming and delivery of services for students with special needs.